spookyahell/wyw-license/README.md

 - Sending it to SpaceX via Google+ (oh, wait... you can't do that anymore, for a completely different reason)
 - Sending it to Government authorities via E-Mail

 GIT REVISION TAG:
-THIS LICENSE ONLY APPLIES UP UNTIL THE GIT REVISION MENTIONED IN THIS LICENSE IF FOR ANY REASON, THE GIT REVISION MENTIONED HERE DOES NOT INCLUDE THE LATEST AND YOU REQUIRE IT TO BE```
+THIS LICENSE ONLY APPLIES UP UNTIL THE GIT REVISION MENTIONED IN THIS LICENSE IF FOR ANY REASON, THE GIT REVISION MENTIONED HERE DOES NOT INCLUDE THE LATEST AND YOU REQUIRE IT TO BE

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+NEITHER AUTHORS NOR COPYRIGHT HOLDERS ASSUME ANY LIABILITY FOR ANYTHING DONE BY USERS OF THIS SOFTWARE, WETHER OR NOT THIS SOFTWARE WAS USED TO CREATE THE DAMAGE.```